dataclass-mapper/dataclass-mapper/docs/type_safety.rst

    ...     full_time: str  # "y" or "n"
    ...     salary: Optional[int]
    Traceback (most recent call last):
-     File "dataclass_mapper/mapping_method.py", line 154, in add_mapping
-       raise TypeError(
+       ...
-   TypeError: 'full_time' of type 'str' of 'EmploymentAgreement' cannot be converted to 'full_time' of type 'bool'
+   TypeError: 'full_time' of type 'str' of 'EmploymentAgreement' cannot be converted to 'full_time' of type 'bool' of 'Contract'

 Here both classes use different types for the fields.
 The library cannot map the field ``full_time`` of type ``str`` to a ``bool``.